 "A new place for the Spirit of the Lord to dwell amongst his people."
 Exodus 25:8 And let them make me a sanctuary that I may dwell among them.
-Visions: A strategic pathway to allow God's Spirit to be deposited in our culture through the lives of those joined to this commission.
+Visions: A strategic pathway to allow God's Spirit to be deposited in our culture through the lives of those joined to this kingdom center.

 Why We Celebrate Our Hebraic Roots...
 Just as knowledge of your natural heritage, culture and ancestry provides for a better understanding of who you are in the natural so does knowledge of your spiritual heritage, culture and ancestry.
 We recognize and celebrate our Hebraic (Jewish) roots.
 Jesus, Our Savior, was born into the Earth as a Jew (Hebrew).
 He grew up in a Jewish (Hebrew) home and observed Jewish (Hebrew) customs.
 Understanding our Jewish (Hebraic) heritage is key to understanding our faith and the precious promises made available to us by the shed blood of Jesus Christ.
 Shema: We recite the Shema which is one of the central Hebrew prayers that acknowledges Yahweh as one Lord.
 The scripture reference for the Shema is found in Deuteronomy 6:4 and Mark 12:29.
 We Observe The Feasts...
 Four Spring Feasts: Passover, Unleavened Bread, First Fruits and Pentecost Three Fall Feasts: Rosh Hashanah, Yom Kippur, Sukkot